locdaot/30days-of-ISTQBv4/Day-3-Fundamentals-Of-Testing-Testing-Principles.md

-Testers who know and take advantage of testing principles set achievable goals and realistic objects:
+# 1.3 TESTING PRINCIPLES
--
+**Testers who know and take advantage of testing principles set achievable goals and realistic objects:**
 - Reduce the likelihood of end-user to find uncovered defects
 - Use risk analysis, test techniques and priorities to find as many defect as possible in a limited amount of time
 - Defect leakage of less than 5%